Zyksa/PronoBot/README.md

 - /serverinfo, /botinfo
     Server configuration and bot technical status information.

+- /contact <message>
+    Send a message to PronoBot administration with the server context.
+This legacy manager command coexists with the public `/support` command.

 ### Administrator Commands (Configurable "Admin" Role)

 These commands are reserved for users with administrator permission or the Admin role (configurable).